 - The evidence and recommendations were presented for comment to the other panels for the guideline series, submitted for review to major Canadian organizations and presented at an international conference on preventive cardiology, to allow further national and international input.

 - Initial N: 55 studies (37 RCTs and 18 cohort studies)

 - Age: Adults

 - Ethnicity: Varied by study

 - Location: Not described.

-- Despite suggestive epidemiologic data, intervention trials have failed to demonstrate that K supplementation prevents an increase in blood pressure or the development of hypertension
+- Despite suggestive epidemiologic data, intervention trials have failed to demonstrate that K supplementation prevents an increase in blood pressure or the development of HTN

 - K supplementation may be effective in distinct groups of patients, such as those with diuretic-induced hypokalemia, those of African ancestry, and those who have low dietary K intake.

 Evidence does not support K supplementation (when given in addition to an average dietary intake of 60mmol per day) for normotensive people to prevent an increase in blood pressure, nor for hypertensive patients to reduce blood pressure.

 - Reviewed both epidemiology and trial data on K supplementation